 Students who are military children are considered resident of the district, if the district is the district of military residence for the military child.
 Parents of military students must provide proof of residency within 10 days after the date of military transfer or pending transfer indicated on the official military order.

-The districtBoard may, based on district criteria, deny regular school admission to students who has have become a resident students and who is under expulsion from another school district for reasons other than a weapons policy violation.
+The district may, based on district criteria, deny regular school admission to students who have become resident students and who is under expulsion from another district for reasons other than a weapons policy violation.

-The districtBoard shall deny, for at least one calendar year from the date of the expulsion, regular school admission to a students who has become a resident students and who is under expulsion from another school district for a weapons policy violation.
+The district shall deny, for at least one calendar year from the date of the expulsion, regular school admission to students who become resident students and who is under expulsion from another district for a weapons policy violation.

-The districtBoard may, based on district criteria, provide alternative programs of instruction to a students who hashave become a resident student and who is under expulsion from another district student expelled for a weapons policy violation.
+The district may, based on district criteria, provide alternative programs of instruction to students who have become a resident student and who is under expulsion from another district for a weapons policy violation.

 END OF POLICY